Hit Record — Course Admin

 The Timeline

 The timeline is the foundation of every video editor.
-It's a horizontal strip that represents time — your video plays from left (the beginning) to right (the end).
+It's a horizontal strip that represents time — your video plays from left (beginning) to right (end).
 Every clip, piece of music, text layer, and sound effect lives on the timeline.

 How a timeline is structured

-Multiple tracks can run at the same time — your video plays while music plays underneath it, while text overlays appear on top.
-The playhead (a vertical line) shows where you are in the video as it plays.
+Multiple tracks run at the same time — your video plays while music plays underneath, while text overlays appear on top.
+Whatever is on the left happens first.

 Splitting — the most important editing skill